Sugar Finance (SIC 10822)

 Once a firm provides a request for credit to fund a proposed venture, TFG can fully assess it for operational risk.
 Once completed, they can recommend both the appropriate financial product for a firm’s circumstances, and the specific trade finance tools they may require to conduct the transaction.
 This usually takes the form of a documentary collection service, where the trade financier will operate as a middleman between buyer and seller, exchanging letters of credit guaranteeing payments for suppliers in exchange for promissory notes (or bills of exchange) demonstrating compliance with the terms of the buyers contract.
 Management of this documentary process reduce the risk of expensive issues arising and maximises the profitability of international trade ventures.

-What is the SIC Code for Trade in Sugar?
+What is the SIC Code for Trade in Food & Drink?

 pexels-photo-141815